 So, the area of the aperture of a lens 50mm f/2 equals to 490 mm2.

 Another example, we are using a lens 50mm f/2.8, to find the width of the aperture; you divide the 50 by the 2.8, giving you a diameter of 17.9mm, and a radius of 8.95mm.
 Then calculate the area, the area of the aperture of a lens 50mm f/2.8 equals to 251mm2.

 The area of f/2.8 will be exactly half of f/2.
 So by stepping down one full stop will result in getting half the aperture area.

-The depth of Field (DOF) is that amount of your shot that will be in focus.
-Large depth of field means that most of your image will be in focus whether it’s close to your camera or far away.
+The depth of field (DOF) is the amount of your shot that will be in focus.
+A large depth of field means that most of your images will be in focus whether it’s close to your camera or far away.
 For example, the landscape shot below has an aperture of f/16 and the result is that both the mountain in the background and the boat in the foreground remain in focus.

-Small (or shallow) depth of field means that only part of the image will be in focus and the rest will be fuzzy or out of focus.
-For example, in the photo below, the pencils in the middle of the photo (yellow and red one) are sharp, but the rest of the pencils are out of focus and blurred.
+A small (or shallow) depth of field means that only part of the image will be in focus and the rest will be fuzzy or out of focus.
+For example, in the photo below, the pencils in the middle of the photo (a yellow and red one) are sharp, but the rest of the pencils are out of focus and blurred.
 This is a very shallow depth of field and the photo was taken with an aperture of f1.8.